singular-gpispace/pfd-parallel/README.md

 ```

 The results can then be found in the directory `$software_ROOT/results`.
 Note that if an output file already exist, the respective computation will not be repeated to allow for restartability.
+The Singular command returns a list of strings providing information about whether the computation was successful, or was skipped since the result file is already there.
+After the above run, the output directory contains for each individual computation output files in the requested formats.

+## Configuration options for pfd_parallel

+* Output formats (in the field pfdconfig.outputformat):

+outputformat=ssi,cleartext,listnumden,indexed_denominator

-The Singular command returns a list of strings providing information about whether the computation was successful, was skipped since the result file is already there, or there occurred an error.
-After the above run, the output directory contains for each computation a file with the indexing of the denominators (in human readable form), a file with the actual partial fraction decomposition (in human readable form, referencing the denominator file), a text file containing the result without indexing (in human readable form), an ssi file in the binary Singular serialization format (consistent between input and output), and a resources file giving information about the time and memory used by the individual steps of the algorithm.
+a file with the indexing of the denominators (in human readable form), a file with the actual partial fraction decomposition (in human readable form, referencing the denominator file), a text file containing the result without indexing (in human readable form), an ssi file in the binary Singular serialization format (consistent between input and output), and a resources file giving information about the time and memory used by the individual steps of the algorithm.

+* parallelization strategy (in the field pfdconfig.parallelism)

+parallelization strategy (in the field pfdconfig.parallelism).
+Note, to run the same computation, but without the internal parallelism on each entry, the `parallelism` field in the `pfdconfig` tokens `options` field may be changed to
+`waitAll`.

+* algorithmic strategy (in the field pfdconfig.algorithm)

 # Appendix: Convenient scripts to run an example in pfd-parallel